aaronaubs/rpg_battle/README.md

 Instead of simply playing games like this, I thought it would be beneficial and enjoyable to push my programming skills to the next level and create it myself.

 // Game Features
-1. Class Selection and Character Naming
+1. Party Member Naming
 2. Traversable Region Map
-3. Enemy Encounters
+3. Random Enemy Encounters
 4. Turn-based Battle
 5. Exp Accumulation and Level System
 6. Gold Accumulation System

-In a truly full-scale project, I would add a full-scale world map, fully built item system, random enemy encounters upon movement between zones, and dialogue/main quest progression through interactions with objects and NPCs, to name a few things.
+In a truly full-scale project, I would add a full-scale world map, fully built item system, and dialogue/main quest progression through interactions with objects and NPCs, to name a few things.

 // Collaborators